FiligranHQ/xtm-browser-extension/docs/features.md

 ## Search

+### OpenCTI Search
 Use the search feature to query your OpenCTI instance:
 1. Click **Search** in the popup
 2. Enter your search term
 3. Results show entities matching your query
 4. Click a result to view full details in the side panel

+### OpenAEV Search
+Search for OpenAEV entities:
+1. Click **Search OpenAEV** in the popup
+2. Enter your search term
+3. Results show assets, attack patterns, and other entities
+4. Click a result to view details

+### Unified Search
+Search across all connected platforms simultaneously:
+1. Click **Unified Search** in the popup
+2. Enter your search term
+3. Results are grouped by platform
+4. Platform tabs show the source of each result

+## Multi-Platform Support

+The extension supports multiple instances of each platform type:

+### Configuration
+1. Go to Settings → OpenCTI or OpenAEV tab
+2. Click **Add Platform** to add additional instances
+3. Each platform has its own URL, API token, and name
+4. Enterprise Edition status is automatically detected

+### How It Works
+- **Scanning**: All platforms are scanned in parallel
+- **Entity Details**: Results show which platforms contain the entity
+- **Container Creation**: Select target platform for new containers
+- **Cache**: Each platform maintains its own entity cache

 ## Clear Highlights